You are on our United Kingdom site

 Fair Work Agency

-Included in the Employment Rights Bill.
 The powers to set up the agency are set out and have been significantly increased following amendments published on 5 March 2025, and would require commencement regulations to come into force.
-However, setting up the new agency will involve transfers from existing bodies and so may take some time to do.
+The Government has said that the Fair Work Agency body will be established in April 2026.

 Regulatory Enforcement Unit